zruncho3d/DuelingZero/PARTS.md

 #### Panels

-The bottom baseplate has a custom size, but all other panels are simple rectangles.
+The bottom baseplate has a complex shape, but all other panels are simple rectangles.

-12mm extra space added to the external extrusion size will fit ZeroPanels v3 parts exactly.

-Note that the baseplate is different, because it fits within extrusions.
+The way to think about the sizes is like this:
+* **the baseplate** fits within extrusions, so its size is the inner extrusion size + 4.5mm to fill each extrusion slot - so, inner size + 9mm in total.
+* **the exterior panels** fit on top of the extrusions; foam tape and the panels need to cover the 6mm gap to where ZeroPanels plastic fills the extrusion slot, on both sides.
+So: inner size + 12mm.

+If your panel supplier or extrusion supplier can't guarantee tight tolerances, you may want to drop each size by 1mm to ensure clearance.

 | Part | Qty | Dimensions | Material |
 | - | - | - | - |